 Many of the imported sandstones, and some of the limestones and granites, are very porous and when laid onto wet (high slump ) mortar spots, the stone acts as a wick for the moisture content, drawing it up from the mortar towards the flagstone surface.
 Even worse, cement particles can be carried upwards by the water and left on the surface as the water evaporates, creating a more-or-less permanent stain.

-Flagstones laid on a full bed of semi-dry or moist mortar don't suffer this problem.
+Flagstones laid on a full bed of semi-dry or moist mortar tend not to suffer from this problem anywhere near as much.
 There is less moisture present to be wicked to the surface, and even if some wicking does take place due to extreme porosity of the stone and/or high ambient temperatures, the *whole* of the flag is supported by the mortar bed, so there is no evidence on the surface of the paving equivalent of a VPL (Visible Pantie Line, as the ladies refer to it).

 Once in position, the flag should be consolidated.
 This is best done with a Pavior's Maul (as shown below), but, when laying on a full mortar bed (rather than a semi-dry bedding mix) smaller flags can be tapped down using a small rubber mallet .